TestProjectAlmaz/TeslaProjectAlmaz.github.io/README.md

 <h2>Description</h2>:
      <h3>   1.
-My first  React project.
+My first  React project. <br />
-                 2. Written using modules and components
+                 2. Written using modules and components. <br />
-                      3. The server part of the project is on the mockApi</h3>
+                      3. The server part of the project is on the mockApi. <br />
+                             4. And also implemented the payment page for the goods.  </h3>